camera-traps/bioacoustics/README.md

 and directories indicated with `GENERATED` should not be edited manually.

     ├─ README.md                                 : Description of this repository
     ├─ LICENSE                                   : Repository license
-    ├─ .gitignore                        : Files and directories to be ignored by git ├─ src
+    ├─ .gitignore                                : Files and directories to be ignored by git └── datasets
-    │   ├─ acoustic_to_camtrapdp.Rmd     : Empty source script to copy
-    │   └─ project_name                  : Folder per project
+        └── procject_name                        : Folder per project
+            ├─ src
-    │       └─ acoustic_to_camtrapdp.Rmd : Source script per project
+            │   └─ acoustic_to_camtrapdp.Rmd     : Source script
             └─ data
-        └─ project_name                  : Folder per project
                 ├─ raw                           : Source data, input for mapping script ├─ interim                       : Intermediate Camtrap DP - GENERATED └─ processed                     : Final Camtrap DP - GENERATED

 ## How to contribute

 This repository is open to contributions from the community.
 If you have a bioacoustic dataset that you would like to map to Camtrap DP, please follow the guidelines below.

 1. Ask access to @sannegovaert to collaborate on this repo.
 2. Create a branch for your project.
-3. Create a folder in `src` with the name of your project.
+3. Create a folder in `datasets` with the name of your project.
 4. Copy the `acoustic_to_camtrapdp.Rmd` file to your project folder.
-5. Create a folder in `data` with the name of your project.
-6. Copy your raw data to the `raw` folder.
+6. Copy your raw data to the `data/raw` folder.
 7. Edit the `acoustic_to_camtrapdp.Rmd` file to include your project-specific code.
 8. Run `acoustic_to_camtrapdp.Rmd` to generate the Camtrap DP files.
 9. Throughout all the previous steps: commit your changes and push to your branch.
 You don’t need to wait to commit until you're finished.